HSA Contribution Limits

 Eligible individuals who are 55 or older by the end of the tax year can increase their contribution limit up to $1,000 a year.
 This extra amount is the catch-up contribution allowed for HSAs.

-Refer to HSA contribution limits in Publication 4012, Volunteer Resource Guide, What’s New tab.
+Refer to HSA contribution limits in the 4012, Volunteer Resource Guide, Tab E, Adjustments.

 Remember these are maximum allowable contribution amounts.
 Confirm with the taxpayer the amounts actually contributed to the HSA.